nealcaren/fightordie/Volumes/14/05/massacre_of_east_st_louis_copy.md

 The damning statements go on and on.
 Among the Negroes one finds a note sometimes of blank stark despair.
 John T. Stewart in the *St. Louis Star* draws a pathetic picture:

 > One aged Negro woman passed the police station carrying in her arms all that mob spirit and fire had left of her belongings.
-They consisted of a worn pair of shoes—she was barefooted—an extra calico dress, an old shawl and two puppies.
+They consisted of a worn pair of shoes---she was barefooted---an extra calico dress, an old shawl and two puppies.
 Tears were streaming down her face and she saw neither soldiers nor her enemies as she passed beneath the lights of the City Hall, going she knew not where.

 Saddest of all is Miss Gruening's account  of the old woman whom she saw poking about in the desolate ruins of what had once been her home.
 Her family had escaped to St. Louis, but not a fraction of their possessions remained intact.
-The woman was old —sixty-five—not an easy age at which to begin life anew.
+The woman was old---sixty-five---not an easy age at which to begin life anew.

 "What are we to do?" she asked Miss Gruening.
 "We can't live South and they don't want us North.
 Where are we to go?"